Gaby Mudingayi

-Gabriel "Gaby" Mudingayi (born 1 October 1981) is a Congolese-Belgian former professional footballer who played as a midfielder.
+Gabriel "Gaby" Mudingayi (born 1 October 1981) is a former professional footballer who played as a midfielder.
+Born in Zaire, he represented the Belgium national team at international level.

 Career

 Early years

 Mudingayi moved to Belgium at a young age and started his career at the third division club Union Saint-Gilloise.
 He spent two seasons with the club before moving to Jupiler League side Gent, aged 19.

 Mudingayi established himself in the club's starting XI during the following campaigns, and was selected to represent Belgium at both youth and senior level for the first time.

 Move to Italy: Torino and Lazio

 In January 2004 Mudingayi joined Italian Serie B side Torino, helping the club win promotion back to Serie A in 2005.
 However, the club went bankrupt, releasing all the players as free agents.
 He moved to Lazio in August 2005.

 After struggling with injuries, Mudingayi scored his first and only goal for Lazio on 8 January 2006, in a 4–1 win over Ascoli.
 However, on 22 April, in a 1–1 away draw against Juventus, his leg was broken in a tackle by Fabio Cannavaro.

 Mudingayi only became a regular starter in the 2006–07 campaign, under Delio Rossi, appearing in 28 matches.